Canon 750D vs Sony A7S II

-The Canon EOS 750D (called Canon T6i in some regions) and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2015.
+The Canon EOS 750D (called Canon T6i in some regions) and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in February 2015 and September 2015.
 The 750D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (750D) and a full frame (A7S II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 750D vs Sony A7S II

 The physical size and weight of the Canon 750D and the Sony A7S II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (9 percent) than the Canon 750D.
 However, the A7S II is markedly heavier (13 percent) than the 750D.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.